Find Teaching Schools

 The states with the most job growth for Art, Drama, or Music Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

-Art, Drama, or Music Professor Average Salary
+Salary for an Art, Drama, or Music Professor

-The typical yearly salary for Art, Drama, and Music Professors is somewhere between $36,360 and $146,290.
+The average yearly salary of an Art, Drama, or Music Professor ranges between $36,360 and $146,290.

 undefined